enhancv/express-braintree-webhooks/README.md

 > This middleware does not provide a default url so you'll need to set it up yourself, as this usually involves adding a secret URL

+## Error handling

+On braintree error, missing webhook or an exception inside the webhook response, the "next" method is called with "Error" argument, to pass it to the next middleware (e.g. exception handling middleware)

+## Promises

+Webhook reponses can also return promises, in which case the "200 Success" response is sent to braintree on fullfilment of the promise.
+On rejection it is passed to next.

 ## License
 Copyright (c) 2016 Enhancv
 Licensed under the MIT license.